HL7/US-Core-STU3/pages/_includes/us-core-procedure-intro.md

 The following are example usage scenarios for the US Core-Procedure profile:

--   Record or query for procedures performed on a Patient
+-   Query for procedures performed on a Patient
--   Query for all patients who have had a specific procedure
--   Query for procedures performed during a time period
+-   Record a procedure performed on a Patient

 ##### Mandatory Data Elements and Terminology